kudashevs/php-8-new-features/README.md

 ### *Union types*
 PHP 8 allows us to mix multiple different types in type declarations (parameters, properties and return types).
-This allows us using the wide range of types combinations that are validated at runtime.
+This gives us the possibility of using the wide range of types combinations that are validated at runtime.
 ```php
 function doSomething(int|float|string|Stringable|null $input): string|null
 {